Top 45+ AWS Glue Interview Questions And Answers

 Ans:

 Development Endpoints in AWS Glue are interactive environments facilitating script development and testing directly in the AWS Glue interface.
 They bridge your data sources and the interactive programming environment for developing and debugging ETL scripts.
 Development Endpoints allow data engineers and developers to connect their favorite code editor or data science toolkits, such as Jupyter notebooks, to AWS Glue’s managed Spark environment for exploratory data analysis, script development, and testing.
-This feature accelerates the development cycle of ETL scripts by providing a scalable and serverless environment where developers can experiment with data transformations before deploying them as production jobs.

 15. How does AWS Glue simplify data integration tasks?